JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 title: Salary negotiation email - free counter offer template
 headline: Counter offer with this salary negotiation email template
 tagline: Email sample to deliver your counter offer when negotiating starting salary
-excerpt: Use this salary negotiation email template to deliver your counter offer when you negotiate starting salary.
+excerpt: A salary negotiation email template to counter offer once you have a job offer letter or verbal job offer.
-last_modified_at: 2016-12-23
+last_modified_at: 2016-12-26
 ---
-You aced your interviews and you have a job offer in hand.
+You have a job offer letter in hand or you've received a verbal job offer.
 Congrats!
-You know you should probably negotiate, which means you should counter offer.
+You know you should probably negotiate your starting salary.
 But how?

+You need to counter offer, and the best way to do that is using this salary negotiation email template.
+This is a *real* counter offer example from a *real* salary negotiation.

-Use this salary negotiation email sample to deliver your own counter offer when you negotiate starting salary.
-Keep reading after the email sample for a detailed explanation of each component so you know how to modify it for your own situation and, more importantly, _why_ the template looks like it does.
+Keep reading after the email template for a detailed explanation of how to modify it and send *your* counter offer to negotiate your starting salary.

 <div class='ad-box'>
 <p><strong>Looking for a salary increase letter sample to ask for a raise?</strong> Here you go! <a href="{{ site.baseurl }}/salary-increase-letter-sample/">Salary increase letter sample</a></p>